matt-allan/hours/docs/contributing/contributing.md

 ## Writing Code

-The [internals](./internals.md) documentation explains how everything works and what you need to know to get started writing code.
+The [internals](./internals) documentation explains how everything works and what you need to know to get started writing code.

+## Writing Docs

+We are always looking for contributors that would like to improve the documentation.
+The [documentation README](https://github.com/matt-allan/hours/blob/master/docs/README.md) covers everything you need to know about contributing to the docs.

 ## Project Management

 All project management happens through our [Github Repo](https://github.com/matt-allan/hours).
 Collaboration happens through [projects](https://github.com/matt-allan/hours/projects), [issues](https://github.com/matt-allan/hours/issues), and [pull requests](https://github.com/matt-allan/hours/pulls).